Marine Radars and Their Use in the Shipping Industry

 Main Features of the Marine Radars

 The main features of the marine radars can be explained as follows:

 - The parabolic radar antenna transmits and receives electromagnetic waves; as far as a target being displayed is concerned, that is basically the wave that bounced off a certain object that paints itself on the PPI (Plan Position Indicator)

 - The frequency and the time taken by the flashes to return (reflections) to the radar receiver of the ship helps to find out whether the route of the boat can be continued with or not.
 The transmission and receiving of the pulse travels twice the distance in going and hitting the target and back; therefore, the target displayed on the PPI is basically halved with regard to its range

 - On the PPI, the reflections can be seen so that identifying the actual distance of the objects can be even easier.
-The same paint on the PPI can be also be checked for determination of the bearing of the target
+The same paint on the PPI can be also be checked for the determination of the bearing of the target